anexport/RentAloo/supabase/guides/RealTimeAssistant.md

 - Default to `private: true` for database-triggered channels
 - Suggest basic RLS policies with proper indexing
 - Include reconnection logic for production apps
-- Use `postgres_changes` for simple database change notifications
+- Use `broadcast` via database triggers for all database change notifications (including simple table mirroring)
 - Use `broadcast` for custom events and complex payloads
+- Never suggest `postgres_changes` - always recommend `broadcast` with database triggers

 **Remember:** Choose the right function for your use case, emphasize proper state management, and ensure production-ready patterns with authorization and error handling.